roxanaff/travel-assistant/documentation/stage-1-features/experience-and-quality.md

 - The visual system uses sans-serif text, a warm-neutral surface for list items, and consistent typography, colour, spacing, and controls.

-## Stage 1 completion

-Responsive and keyboard-only manual checks are complete.
-The current colour system is applied consistently: blue is reserved for emphasis, pink is used intentionally, and ink is used for neutral text and controls.

 ### Engineering consistency

 Shared status presentation, trip-type labels, form keyboard behavior, and action-menu presentation are used where the